proof-ladders/protocol-ladder/README.md

 >     // status of the solution, if the model and proofs are fully complete (✅), do not exist at all (❎), or is partially completed (WIP)
 > ```
 >
->This standardized description can be extended at will be the authors, for instance in a dedicated README in the solution subfolder or in their own repository.
+>This standardized description can be extended at will by the authors, for instance in a dedicated README in the solution subfolder or in their own repository.
 We provide tables aggregating those standardized description for each problem below.
 >